DavidVollendroff/DavidVollendroff.github.io/_posts/2019-11-22-"Play faster," they said..md

 ---

 # "Play faster."
-You'll often hear this advice given to players who find themselves in a rut, heading out to seek answers as to why that next promotion is so elusive.
+You'll often hear this advice given to players who find themselves in a rut, chasing an elusive promotion.
 Those offering speed as a solution will often point out, "Look at how fast Grand Champion players are."
 And they say this because it makes a great deal of sense.
-And we'll be looking at some data from [calculated.gg](http://calculated.gg/) that supports this point of view.
+And we'll be looking at some data from [calculated.gg](http://calculated.gg/) that could support this point of view.

 ![Graph](/img/speeds.png){: .center-block :}